nuvla/documentation/docs/docs/training/developer/audience.md

 This training course targets primarily people who will:

- - Manage data (Emma) for consumption by end-users via applications, and
+ - Manage data (Emma) for consumption by end-users via applications and

  - Develop applications (Clara) that will be deployed by end-users.